sanjay-code-debug/complete_adobe_commerce_guide/README.md

               - Declarative Schema, Data Patch , Schema Patch

               - Plugin (before, around, after ) - interceptor (modify the behaviour of class ---public method) - sort order
+                    - 3 Pluin written on same core method (which will execute -- tell the exact flow)

               - Event & Observer
+                    - 2 event and obserser written on a core event -- tell which will execute first

               - Preference (last case)